elovalo/elovalo/simulator/README.md

 This will convert pngs from tmp into a test.avi which you can then playback using ffplay (ffplay test.avi) or some other app.

+# Developing Effects

+Keep the following pointers in mind while developing new effects:

+1. Read src/effects.c, src/effects.h, src/effect\_utils.c and
+src/effect\_utils.h carefully.
+2. When adding new effects, make sure it ends up as last in the effect list.
+This way effect indices used at serial communication won't get borked.
+3. Learn to use ./anim and ./frame effectively.
+4. If you think the API is missing something, either implement the missing bit yourself or add a note about it to the issue tracker.